Second impeachment of Donald Trump: Impeachment and conviction

 Impeachment begins in the House of Representatives, where articles of impeachment are drawn up.
 These articles are then voted on by House members.
 Each article is voted on separately and requires a simple majority to pass.
 Once an article has been passed in the House, the president has been impeached.
 The articles are then sent to the Senate for adjudication with an impeachment trial.
 After views have been laid out in the trial, the Senate moves to vote on conviction.
 Each article requires a two-thirds majority of Senators present to pass.
 If an article passes in the Senate, the president has been convicted and is removed from office.
 Once the president is convicted, a further vote may then be held which determines whether the (now-former) president is barred from holding future office; this vote passes with a simple majority in the Senate.

 Because the Senate was not scheduled to reconvene until January 19, 2021, members of Congress discussed holding the trial after Trump had left office.
-A former president had never been tried by the Senate; however, Secretary of War William W. Belknap was impeached by the House and tried by the Senate after he had resigned.
+A former president had never been tried by the Senate; however, Secretary of War William W. Belknap had been impeached by the House and tried by the Senate after he had resigned.